 - Ear infections

 I also employ safe and gentle herbal medicine, give dietary and lifestyle guidance and use essential oils for children.
 Many teens and older children come in for shorter acupuncture treatments in conjunction with other therapies.

 We are happy to provide super bills for you, if you have acupuncture coverage and want to submit your bills for reimbursement.
 Many of our patients do this.
-We prepare the super bills with all the updated codes required by insurance companies for reimbursement.
+We prepare your super bills with all the updated codes required by insurance companies for reimbursement.